-In the absence of an adopted rule in the bylaws or standing rules, the executive board or membership may elect to adopt a rule for the current meeting.
-For example, if there is no special rule regarding the length of time allowed for debate, a member may speak up to 10 minutes on the pending motion.
+In the absence of an adopted rule in the bylaws or standing rules, the executive board or membership may adopt a rule for the current meeting.
+For example, if there is no particular rule regarding the length of time allowed for debate, a member may speak up to 10 minutes on the pending motion.
 However, the members in a meeting may adopt a motion that would limit debate to a shorter time, such as two minutes.
 This decision could be accomplished by a main motion or unanimous consent.
-(See the section in this publication on Voting.)
+(See the "Voting" section in this guide.)